Rapptz/discord.py/docs/api.rst

     to intercept payloads from the gateway and do something with it.

     .. note::
+        This event is considered extremely unstable due to the fact that events could fire at any time and by the time the event fires, the library might have already modified the payload.

         This is only for the messages received from the client WebSocket.
 The voice WebSocket will not trigger this event.